7 Rules for Creating Gorgeous UI

 When light comes from the sky, it illuminates the tops of things and casts shadows below them.
 The tops of stuff are lighter, the bottoms are darker.

 Well, the same is true for UI.
-Just as we have little shadows on all the undersides of all our facial features, there are shadows on the undersides of just about every UI element you can find.
-Our screens are flat, but we’ve invested a great amount of art into making just about everything on them appear be 3-D.
+Just as we have little shadows on all the undersides of all our facial features, there are shadows on the undersides of tons of UI elements.
+Our screens are flat, but we’ve invested a great amount of art into making so many elements on them appear be 3-D.

 Take buttons.
 Even with this relatively “flat” button, there are still a handful of light-related details:

-- The unpushed button (top) has a dark bottom edge.
+- The unpushed button (top) has a darkened bottom edge.
 Sun don’t shine there, son.

 - The unpushed button is slightly brighter at the top than at the bottom.
 This is because it imitates a slightly curved surface.
 Just as how you’d need to tilt a mirror held in front of you up to see the sun in it, surfaces that are tilted up reflect a biiiiit more of the sun’s light towards you.